 The deadline for all current operators to submit a Tailings Management Plan in compliance with Directive 085 was November 1.
 With the Government of Alberta’s dismal track record at adequately managing oilsands tailings, it is imperative that all companies are held to the strict requirements of the directive and that enforcement mechanisms for non-compliance be clearly prescribed, sufficiently stringent, and universally compulsory.

 In light of the Alberta Auditor General’s 2015 estimate that total reclamation liabilities for the Alberta oilsands mining sector now exceed $20 billion dollars, this is the last opportunity for our government to ensure that tailings ponds are finally cleaned up by the companies that created them.
 Otherwise, these enormous economic, social, and environmental costs will fall onto the shoulders of Alberta taxpayers in the very near future.

-In my next blog, I will examine oilsands companies’ submissions under the TMF and assess whether tailings in Alberta will finally be regulated appropriately.
+In my next blog, Will Alberta's oilsands finally be cleaned up?, I examine oilsands companies’ submissions under the TMF and assess whether tailings in Alberta will finally be regulated appropriately.